ua-i2cat/gst-unity-bridge/README.md

 - iOS support
 - OSX support

+# REQUIREMENT
+- Unity version 5.6.0 or higuer

 # ACKNOWLEDGEMENT

 This software has been created within the [ImmersiaTV](http://immersiatv.eu) project.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement 688619.
+This project has received funding from the European Unionï¿½s Horizon 2020 research and innovation programme under grant agreement 688619.